|DUFFY, BRION - WASHINGTON STATE UNIV

 Publication Date: N/A

 Interpretive Summary: Soilborne plant pathogens are major yield-limiting factors in the production of food, fiber and ornamental crops.
-Take- all, caused by the fungus Gaeumannomyces graminis var. tritici (Ggt), is the most important root disease of wheat in the U.S. and worldwide.
+Take-all, caused by the fungus Gaeumannomyces graminis var. tritici (Ggt), is the most important root disease of wheat in the U.S. and worldwide.
 Interest in the use of microorganisms to suppress soilborne plant pathogens has been stimulated in recent years by trends in agriculture toward greater sustainability and public concerns about hazards associated with the use of chemical pesticides.
-Take-all can be suppressed by a variety of soil microorganisms including saprophytic fungi such as Trichoderma spp. and bacteria such as fluorescent Pseudomonas spp. that are associated with the roots of wheat.
-The purpose of this research was to assess the biocontrol activity of Trichoderma koningii against take- all and to determine the feasibility of combining fluorescent Pseudomonas spp. with Trichoderma in order to enhance biocontrol activity.
-Trichoderma koningii alone provided substantial control of take-all in both growth chamber and field experiments.
-Combining T. koningii with certain fluorescent pseudomonas spp. enhanced the performance in growth chamber but not field tests.
-These results demonstrated that each biocontrol agent is effective at different stages of take-all development.
+Take-all can be suppressed by a variety of soil microorganisms including saprophytic fungi such as Trichoderma spp. and bacteria such as fluorescent Pseudomonas spp that are associated with the roots of wheat.
+Strains of the take-all pathogen that have lost virulence (hypovirulent) also can provide biocontrol because they colonize sites on wheat roots normally colonized by the virulent pathogen without causing disease; thus, they preempt establishment of virulent strains.
+The purpose of this research was to assess the feasibility of combining fluorescent Pseudomonas spp. with avirulent Ggt in order to enhance biocontrol activity.
+Although no consistent improvement in biocontrol activity was achieved with the combinations, the authors demonstrated that each biocontrol agent is effective at different stages of take-all development.
 These findings are useful to ongoing efforts to develop commercially viable biocontrol agents for plant pathogens.